-4) PTO PAYOUT
+4. PTO PAYOUT

 When an employee separates from employment, the City will provide a cash payout up to, but not in excess, of their maximum carryover limit of PTO at the time of separation.
 Unused accrued PTO will be paid based on the employee's rate of pay at the time of separation with the last regular check.
+Sworn Fire Personnel rate of leave payout is based upon the annual salary divided by 3120, not the same payout rate for overtime.
 PTO payouts will not count toward employee's credited service for pension purposes under the General Pension Plan and are not subject to deductions made for the General Pension Plan or Fire and Police Pension Fund.

-• B. BUY-BACK OF PTO
+5. BUY-BACK OF PTO